jeremander/fancy-dataclass/docs/config.md

     database: DatabaseConfig
 ```

-Now suppose you have a configuration file we want to load from, `website_config.toml`, whose schema matches the `WebsiteConfig` class:
+Now suppose you have a configuration file you want to load from, `website_config.toml`, whose schema matches the `WebsiteConfig` class:

 ```toml
 # Website Configuration